nrfconnect/sdk-nrf/doc/nrf/libraries/caf/power_manager.rst

    Power manager state handling in CAF

-See the following section for more details about how the application state converts to the system power state.
+See the following sections for more details about how the application state converts to the system power state.

 Idle
 ----